diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 5/01-Value vs Reference and Mutable Data Types.md

   When the equality operators, `==` and `===`, are used on reference-type variables, they check the reference.

-  If the variables contain a reference to the same item in memory, it returns `true`.
+  If the variables contain a reference to the same item in the memory, it returns `true`.

   **IMPORTANT** -  2 objects or arrays look completely the same, but they don't reference the same object/array in the memory, they are not the same (when compared == / ===) .

   ```js
   let arr1 = [1,2];
   let arr2 = [1,2];